disjunction/node-request-plus/README.md

 The wrappers can be specified in options when creating a new requestPlus wrapper (simple way), or you can add them one by one (advanced)

-When specified in options, the wrappers will be added in a particular (common sense) order, namely: `event`, `retry`, `cache`, `prom`.
+When specified in options, the wrappers will be added in a particular (common sense) order, namely: `event`, `retry`, `cache`, `prom`, `log`.
 Another limitation here: you can have only one wrapper of each type.

 Sample:
 ```javascript